 - The interviewee is the expert who has the information and may be trying to make a particular point.

 - But remember there’s a third person involved, the listener.
 Each programme has its target audience.
-They will be listening to your conversation, so find out as much as you can about them and bear their needs in mind when you speak.
+They will be listening to your conversation.
+So, find out as much as you can about them and bear their needs in mind when you speak.
 It’s their attention you want.

 Agreeing to be interviewed

-When you are approached for a radio or television interview, ask the reporter what areas they want to cover and let him know if there is a particular point that you wish to bring out.
+When you are approached for a radio or television interview, ask the reporter what areas they want to cover and let them know if there is a particular point that you wish to bring out.

 Remember, you have the information they want.
 You’re the specialist, if you like.
 Collect in your mind the main points you wish to put over.